Brainstorm better with

 How often have you used brainstorming to solve a problem?
 Chances are, you've used it at least once, even if you didn't realize it.

 For decades, people have used brainstorming to generate ideas, and to come up with creative solutions to problems.
 However, you need to use brainstorming correctly for it to be fully effective.

-Madison Avenue advertising executive Alex Osborn developed the original approach to brainstorming and published it in his 1953 book, "Applied Imagination."
+Madison Avenue advertising executive Alex Osborn developed the original approach and published it in his 1953 book, "Applied Imagination."
 Since then, researchers have made many improvements to his original technique.